Edward Charles Volkert: Personal life

-Volkert had two children, including a daughter who died in 1933.
-After her death, he did not paint again.
-A Christian Scientist, he died in 1935 after refusing treatment from uremic poisoning.
+Volkert married Jessica Willis in 1897.
+The couple had two children, Robert and Ruth born in 1898 and 1899 respectively.
+They divorced in 1907, with Edward taking custody of Robert and Jessica taking custody of Ruth.
+Edward attempted to regain custody of his daughter, but was cut off from contact with her for the next decade.
+Ruth died unexpectedly from diabetes in 1933, after which Edward did not paint again.
+He became ill from uremic poisoning and was admitted into a Christian Scientist nursing home in Columbus, Ohio, where he died on March 4, 1935, and was buried in Cincinnati.

+Volkert's sister Clara also became a professional artist.

 Collections

 The Mary Ran Gallery in Cincinnati, Ohio is compiling a catalogue raisonné of Volkert's work.
 The Florence Griswold Museum holds a number of his works.
 His papers are held by the Archives of American Art at the Smithsonian Some of his illustrations of fungi are held by the Archives of the New York Botanical Garden in the William Murrill collection.
 A number of these illustrations were used in Murrill's "Illustrations of Fungi" series, published between 1909 and 1922 in Mycologia, and viewable in the Biodiversity Heritage Library.